November 13, 2010

 Location

-As mentioned, there really is not much to do as Worcester’s “attractions” include an Art Museum and fairly typical things seen in mid-sized cities.
-Not much interested me, though I wouldn’t have minded checking out the city’s small History Museum.
+As briefly mentioned, there is little to do from a visitor standpoint as Worcester’s “attractions” include an Art Museum and other fairly typical things seen in mid-sized cities.
+Not much interested me, except I did stop into the the city’s History Museum, which was a small hodgepodge of historical stuff.
+Worcester Common in the heart of the city isn’t a bad spot to sit on a nice day.
 Downtown is a 5-minute drive away as Holy Cross is a bit south of the city, within the College Hill neighborhood.
 That name is no joke as you certainly are up on a hill.
 Campus is beautiful and Holy Cross is small enough that you can make a pleasant walk through it in a short time with aesthetically pleasing visuals all around.
-Just have strong calves as there undoubtedly will be some uphill walking.
-The arena is situated on the far south side of campus, with some athletic fields behind the building.
+Just have strong legs as there undoubtedly will be some uphill walking.
+The arena is situated on the south side of campus at the top of the hill.

 Location Ranking: 4.5 out of 10